-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review ii.
-If applicable, in the textbox below provide any necessary additional information on the strategies employed by the State to discover/identify problems/issues within the waiver program, including frequency and parties responsible.
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval = Other Annually Stratified ii.
+If applicable, in the textbox belo ow provide any necessary additional information on the strategies er nployed by the State to discover/identify proble ems/issues within the wair ver program, including frequency and parti es responsible i.
+Describe the States method for addressing individual problems as they are discovered.
+Include information regarding responsible parties and GENERAL methods for problem correction.
+In addition, provide information on the methods used by the state to document these items.

-Sub-State Entity Quarterly Representative Sample Confidence Interval = 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Specify: Describe Group:

+Continuously and Ongoing Other Specify: Statistically Valid Sample Determined by an Independent Statistician

+Other Specify:

-Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis (check each that applies):
+Responsible Party for data aggregation and analysis (check each that applies): Frequency of data aggregation and analysis(check each that applies):

 State Medicaid Agency Weekly

-Operating Agency Monthly
+Operating Agency Monthly Quarterly Annually

-Sub-State Entity Quarterly
+Sub-State Entity

-Other Specify: Annually
+Other Specify:

 Continuously and Ongoing

-Other Specify:

-Every 24 months
+Other Specify: Every 24 months